Pungyeon/clean-go-article/README.md

 }
 ```

-Not only can this kind of code result in a really bad experience for other programmers, who will have to fight to understand the flow of the code.
-Should the logic in our `if` statements expand, it becomes exponentially more difficult to figure out which statement returns what.
-It is unfortunately not uncommon to find this kind of implementation in code.
-I have even bumped into examples of the beginning `if` statement of a corresponding `else` statement, was on another page of my monitor.
-Having to scroll up and  down a page, while trying to figure out what a function does, is not ideal.
-Even though, we don't have to scroll on our page to see the corresponding `if else` statements in the above code sample, we are still scrolling with our eyes and maintaining state in our brain.
-Most programmers can quite easily contain this state for the function above, or worse examples.
-However, we have forced readers of our code, to use unnecessary brain power.
-This may result in reader fatigue, should we repeat this mistake throughout our code.
-Constantly having to parse code like the above, will make reading the code more and more difficult, which we of course, want to avoid.
+First, indentation hells makes it difficult for other developers to understand the flow of your code.
+Second, if the logic in our `if` statements expands, it'll become exponentially more difficult to figure out which statement returns what (and to ensure that all paths return some value).
+Yet another problem is that this deep nesting of conditional statements forces the reader to frequently scroll and keep track of many logical states in their head.
+It also makes it more difficult to test the code and catch bugs because there are so many different nested possibilities that you have to account for.

+Indentation hell can result in reader fatigue if a developer has to constantly parse unwieldy code like the sample above.
+Naturally, this is something we want to avoid at all costs.

 So, how do we clean this function?
 Fortunately, it's actually quite simple.
-On our first iteration, we will try to  ensure that we are returning an error as soon as we can.
-Instead of nested the `if` and `else` statements, we want to "push our code to the left".
-This is handled by returning from our function, as soon as we possibly can.
+On our first iteration, we will try to ensure that we are returning an error as soon as possible.
+Instead of nested the `if` and `else` statements, we want to "push our code to the left," so to speak.
+Take a look:

 ```go
 func GetItem(extension string) (Item, error) {